Building a wooden pallet compost bin in Maine

 Why Is Composting So Good For The Planet?

 Around 60 percent of domestic waste is organic matter, so it’s also a great way to make sure you are working towards a zero waste home.
-At the same time you reduce the need to bring materials in from outside to enrich your garden, cutting down on the carbon footprint of transport and also the plastic packaging that so much compost comes wrapped in.
+At the same time you reduce the need to bring materials in from outside to enrich your garden.
+Cutting down on the carbon footprint of transport and also the plastic packaging that so much compost comes wrapped in.

 Compost attracts critters and microorganisms that are good for soil and plants.
-Think of compost like probiotics for the human body – good bacteria are needed to fight off diseases and keep us alive and functioning.
+Think of compost like probiotics for the human body.
+Good bacteria are needed to fight off diseases and keep us alive and functioning.
 Similarly, in order for soil to be healthy, it needs to foster a community of organisms that break down matter, improve soil structure, and create a fertile environment for plants.
 Compost comes with a myriad of organisms that do just that.

 maine-house-compost-editorial-image-collage-diy-compost